Cision To Transform AI-Powered Communications In Collaboration With Google Cloud

 The collaboration will supercharge products across PR Newswire, CisionOne, Brandwatch, and Streem.

-CHICAGO, Nov.
-20, 2024 /PRNewswire/ -- Cision, a global leader in communications software, today announced a collaboration with google Cloud to advance the capabilities of its AI-driven communication solutions.
+CHICAGO, USA – Cision, a global leader in communications software, today announced a collaboration with google Cloud to advance the capabilities of its AI-driven communication solutions.
 Through this endeavor, Cision will harness Google Cloud's generative AI (gen AI) technologies to supercharge its suite of products across PR Newswire, CisionOne, Brandwatch, and Streem, delivering unmatched innovation to its customers.

 This news builds on the recently announced launch of PR Newswire's AI Suite of Tools, engineered with Gemini on Vertex AI, which helps businesses create and distribute content more quickly and efficiently, dramatically reducing timelines for customers.
 The collaboration further accelerates Cision's ability to deliver visionary solutions across all business units.